 Take 30 seconds, raise your voice, and sign your name to help ensure that supermarket tomatoes are slave-free!

-Roast tomatoes, I like this method from Smitten Kitchen.
+- Roast the tomatoes: I like this method from Smitten Kitchen.
 Mine were done just after 2 hours – I took them out while they were still just a tad juicy.
-Yes, this is a long time, but it’s all hands off so it’s super easy.
+Yes, this is a long time, but it’s all hands-off, so it’s super easy.
 You could even make them ahead of time.

-Cook pasta until al dente.
+- Cook the pasta until al dente.
 Reserving some of the pasta water, scoop out the noodles into a large bowl and toss with the olive oil, garlic, arugula, lemon, basil, and a few pinches of salt and pepper.
-Taste and adjust seasonings to your liking, adding more pasta water if you need to loosen things up.
+Taste and adjust seasonings to your liking, adding the pasta water if you need to loosen things up.
 Top with the pine nuts, red pepper flakes, pesto, and parmesan, if desired.